microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 ```

 Update code so that we can create a pull request.
-Update the config.json file for any one of the examples (e.g. named_entity_recognization).
+Update the config.json file for any one of the examples (e.g. named_entity_recognition).
 Update the keyvault name, resource group name and Azure Machine Learning workspace name.
 Update the Endpoint name and deployment name in deployment_config.json file.

 ### Update config.json